THE GRAVITATIONAL WAVE UNIVERSE

 Rotating neutron stars

-A neutron star is a rapidly rotating, highly magnetised star, which represents the remnant core of a massive star has undergone a supernova explosion.
-Neutron stars are extreme objects: they have roughly the same mass as our Sun, but concentrated into a sphere of 10-km of radius, and they can spin up to 1000 times per second!
-If the star is not perfectly spherical, with only a tiny “mountain” on its surface, it will generate continuous gravitational waves.
+A neutron star is a very compact, rapidly rotating and highly magnetised star, which represents the remnant core of a massive star which has undergone a supernova explosion.
+They have roughly the same mass as our Sun, but concentrated into a sphere with a radius of 10 km, and they can spin up to 1000 times per second!
+If the star is not perfectly spherical, with only a tiny “mountain” on its surface, it will generate GWs.
+This type of GW is different from those emerging from compact binary coalescence, since they are emitted continuously by spinning neutron stars.
+We refer to this type of GW as continuous Gravitational Waves .

-In addition, an astrophysical background of gravitational waves must result from the superposition of all the faint and distant sources that have emitted gravitational waves since the beginning of the Universe.
+In addition, an astrophysical background of GWs must result from the superposition of all the faint and distant sources that have emitted GWs since the beginning of the Universe.
 Detection of this background would help elucidate the star formation history and the evolution of astrophysical sources.

 Facing the Unexpected